 MB: How does this album evolve from your past work?

 GD: It’s evolved in terms of what I’m reflecting on.
-I would always make songs about love and heartbreak and true love and crushes and things like that, which is really great.
-I love making those songs.
+I would always make songs about love and heartbreak and true love and crushes and things like that.

-I love making upbeat, happy songs about those sorts of things, but I had been neglecting these other emotions that really needed a release.
-I think I finally built up the courage to do that.
+Making upbeat, happy songs about those sorts of things is great, but I had been neglecting these other emotions that really needed a release.
+Finally, I built up the courage to do that.
 I’ve gotten better at really dialing in a specific narrative in my music and it’s not so scattered.
 I feel like this album I’m really proud of and how I put it together.